en

 Located on the 41st floor of the Midland Square building, this elegant bar is the perfect place for a relaxed evening while enjoying your drink with a panoramic view of Nagoya.

-For lunch and dinner they serve delicious french style food cooked with the freshest seasonal ingredients.
-Pay attention to the original cocktails.
+For lunch and dinner, they serve delicious French-style food cooked with the freshest seasonal ingredients.
+The original cocktails are worth taking a look at.

 Blue’dge (ブルーエッジ)